 Soft copper is approved for interior residential gas piping in many cities and towns.
 You don't solder it like water lines.

 Connections are made with common flare fittings that tighten with standard wrenches.
 The only specialized tool you need is a flaring tool made to fit the pipe size you are working with.

-If you use copper for gas lines in your home, be sure to label them so a future weekend warrior doesn't mistake them for a water line!
+If you use copper for gas lines in your home, be sure to paint them yellow and label them with red lettering "GAS LINE" so a future weekend warrior doesn't mistake them for a water line!

 If you have ANY DOUBTS about flexible gas lines or CSST, visit a local firehouse and talk to the team leader that's on duty.
 Visit SEVERAL firehouses to get different opinions.

 In regard to your article on the CSST systems being installed in new homes.
 If you care to, read an article that was published in April of 2003 in the Dallas News regarding banning this installation in the city of Frisco, Collin County, Texas.
 Lightning strikes have caused numerous fires in residential homes as a result of CSST failing.
 Although the manufacturer states that it is completely safe, in fact safer than ridged black pipe, it has some serious issues.
 I have seen three fires in our own community as a result of CSST failure.
 The manufacturer accepts no responsibility for improper installation, and does not provide in any great detail, of detrimental or catastrophic failure if done so.
 I just saw your article and thought I would provide feedback.
 If you have questions on the article I mentioned, you may contact the Dallas News.
 Thank you for your time.